 “Plan First Investments and Insurance” was in business in Reidsville since around 1995.
 The owner was eagerly looking to sell her practice.
-Happel Financial was not looking to purchase a business because it had a growing enterprise in High Point.& However, once Brad and Rosalie got to know the people of Reidsville, something happened.
+Happel Financial was not looking to purchase a business because it had a growing enterprise in High Point.
+However, once Brad and Rosalie got to know the people of Reidsville, something happened.

 We began to uncover stories that transformed the numbers on a page to real people with needs, dreams, and uncertain futures.
 Like a garden neglected and left to seed, people needed a financial gardener.
 Who else better to protect such a connected community of people?
 It was not just a call that we received to help evaluate a business opportunity, but a calling.
 We felt then, and we feel now, a deep commitment to give our best selves and to be of service to this community.

 “Happel Butter” became a tradition.
-Annually, Brad and Rosalie go to local NC apple farms and buy bushels of apples, and discuss the current year’s recipe.
+Annually, Brad and Rosalie go to local NC apple farms to buy bushels of apples and discuss the current year’s recipe.
 The kitchen will once again turn into a production line ready to convert bushels of apples into jars full of “Happel Butter.”
 Why continue this tradition?
 This is our way of demonstrating that the commitment to this community is more than just business.
 Canning represents one of the values we and this community share.
 Canning has always represented to us two ideas.

 One: It is a culture of plenty.
 There is something special about picking a tomato off a plant that you grew.
 Is this going to become spaghetti sauce, salsa, or just the simple summer goodness of a tomato sandwich?
 When there’s a plentiful harvest, it’s your duty to give back.
 Giving a jar of “Happel butter” in the winter is like giving away a little summer sunshine on a cold and cloudy day.